 By trying a few of these schedules, you can enjoy comfy temperatures while keeping more money in your pocket.
 Take a look at a few ways your thermostat doesn't have to use up all your summer spending money:

 While at Home

-If you're setting the temperature for whenever you're gone, the majority of homeowners will set the thermostat higher for while they're gone.
+When it comes to setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher for while they're gone.

-When it comes to sleeping in the summer, you want a nice cool temperature.
+For a full night's rest during summer weather, you want a nice cool temperature.
 You should try and keep things between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold at some point overnight.
+You won't have to worry about getting too hot or too cold when you are trying to get some rest.

 - Smart thermostat installation: Switching to a smart thermostat in the summer can lower energy costs since it can plan your temperature adjustments according to your lifestyle and idea of what comfortable is.
 A smart thermostat manages the temperature if you are home or sleeping, while allowing it to warm up when no one is home.
 With reliable brands like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
 Planning smart thermostat installation in your Moline home is an effortless way to set the correct temperature no matter where you are.

 - Upgrade your HVAC system: Upgrading your HVAC system saves money right from the start.
 With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to reach your preferred temperatures.
 Air conditioning installation in Moline is a breeze for experienced professionals like Freed Heating & Air Conditioning.